Ninjago: Seabound: Release

 Anticipation for the season grew in early 2021, prior to its release.
 This was fuelled by several story hints dropped in the preceding months by co-creator Tommy Andreasen on Twitter, which included the comment that, "one ninja will change dramatically in stories to come".
 An official poster for the season was released in March 2021 on Lego Life, which depicted the six main ninja characters in mid-dive with Nya in the centre, emphasising her role as the focal character of the season.
-On 16 May 2021, lead writer Bragi Schut confirmed on Twitter that Seabound is the fourteenth season of the series but on 10 June of the same year, he clarified that he considers the fourteenth season to be both The Island and Seabound.
-However, co-creator Tommy Andreasen previously stated on 18 May 2021 that he considers The Island and Seabound to be two different installments.
+On May 16, 2021, lead writer Bragi Schut confirmed on Twitter that Seabound is the fourteenth season of the series but on June 10 of the same year, he clarified that he considers the fourteenth season to be both The Island and Seabound.
+However, co-creator Tommy Andreasen previously stated on May 18, 2021, that he considers The Island and Seabound to be two different installments.

 Plot

 While trying to stop a criminal named Miss Demeanor from smuggling vengestone, Nya begins to lose control of her powers.
-Master Wu tells the ninja that the First Spinjitzu Master once controlled the elements but never wind and water because they belonged to Wojira, a storm sea snd sky spirit and god.
+Master Wu tells the ninja that the First Spinjitzu Master once controlled the elements but never wind and water because they belonged to Wojira, a storm sea and sky spirit and god.
 Wojira fell into a deep slumber after a warrior pried both of the amulets off the serpent's forehead.
 Ray and Maya arrive to help Nya control her powers.
 While P.I.X.A.L. and Zane are out on a mission, they experience an energy pulse from deep in the ocean and conclude that it affected Nya's powers.
 The ninja decide to investigate on the Hydro Bounty, a submersible vessel.

 Nya, Jay, Lloyd, Zane, and P.I.X.A.L. journey to the depths of the ocean with Maya stowed away on board.
 Unfortunately, the Hydro Bounty crashes causing them to be stranded.
 Maya and Nya decide to use mechs to reach the energy source and discover an underwater temple.
 They find Kalmaar, the son of King Trimaar, trying to awaken the serpent Wojira.
 He takes them prisoner and overhears Nya revealing the location of the Storm Amulet.
 Meanwhile, Jay decides to risk charging the battery in the Hydro Bounty using his elemental powers.
 Nya and Maya are rescued by Jay and Lloyd but they are captured and taken to King Trimaar who accuses them of trespassing.
 Kalmaar performs a palace coup by striking his father with his weapon and declaring himself king of the Merlopians.
 His adopted brother Benthomaar learns the truth from Trimaar.
 Benthomaar helps the ninja to escape Merlopia.
 They decide to travel to the island to obtain the Storm Amulet before Kalmaar can claim it.
 The tragic tale of Benthomaar is revealed, a tale filled with treachery and betrayal, but also a glimmer of hope.